Adlizm/rs-flow/README.md

 # rs-flow
 System of flows in rust

-You can see a example in '/src' folder.
+You can see examples in '/crates/examples' folder.

 ## Next feautures
 <ul>